keajs/kea-docs/docs/concepts.md

 })
 ```

-Please note that for consistency, I renamed some other variables here.
+Please note that for aesthetics, I renamed `loading` to `usersLoading` and
+`setUsers` to `loadUsersSuccess`.

 ## Loaders

 The pattern above is so common that there's a way to abstract it even further.

-Using the kea-loaders plugin, the above code will look like this:
+Using the kea-loaders plugin, the above code can be simplified to this:

 ```javascript
 const logic = kea({